Azure-Samples/azure-sql-db-developers-workshop/docs/10-using-azure-openai.md

 1. Copy the following SQL and paste it into the SQL query editor.
 You can see from the T-SQL that we are going to create an embedding for a text string.

     ```SQL
-    declare @url nvarchar(4000) = N'https://vslive2024ai.openai.azure.com/openai/deployments/vslive2024embeddings/embeddings?api-version=2024-02-01';
+    declare @url nvarchar(4000) = N'https://dm-dev-workshop-ai.openai.azure.com/openai/deployments/text-embedding-3-large/embeddings?api-version=2024-02-01';
     declare @headers nvarchar(300) = N'{"api-key": "OPENAI_KEY"}';
-    declare @message nvarchar(max);
+    declare @payload nvarchar(max);
+    set @payload = json_object(
-    SET @message = N'{"input": "Its me Hi Im the problem, its me At teatime Everybody agrees Ill stare directly at the sun but never in the mirror It must be exhausting always rooting for the anti-hero"}';
+        'input': 'Its me Hi Im the problem, its me At teatime Everybody agrees I''ll stare directly at the sun but never in the mirror It must be exhausting always rooting for the anti-hero',
+        'dimensions': 1536
+    );

     declare @ret int, @response nvarchar(max);